Skip to content

-Our work has impact and has had a lot of press.
-Founded in 2012 and based in Honolulu, our track record is reflected in the decisions and actions taken by our recent clients: ASEAN, US seafood industry, governments of Indonesia, the Philippines and Fiji, Freedom Fund and Humanity United, IOM, FAO, GLOBEFISH and projects we’ve co-hosted with dozens of ocean producers including the Hawaii Seafood Council and Hawaii Longline Association.
+Our track record is reflected in the decisions and actions taken by our recent clients: ASEAN, US seafood industry, governments of Indonesia, the Philippines and Fiji, Freedom Fund and Humanity United, IOM, FAO, GLOBEFISH and projects we’ve co-hosted with dozens of ocean producers including Sym Pac International and the Hawaii Seafood Council.

 In 2025 we assisted the Association of Southeast Asian Nations (ASEAN) to prepare a significant update in regional ocean policy by closing gaps that left millions of ASEAN citizens out of sight.
 We completed a major review of the 11 members’ ocean economic development policies and laws on labor, OSH, fishing and enforcement via primary research with authorities in each country.
 We set out a practical pathway for members to move forward together and assisted with next steps to increase public-private co-operation, editing for example the Guidelines on the Placement and Protection of Migrant Fishers for livelihood security.